NCAR/DART/guide/history/Kodiak_release.rst

-   -  See the "Get Expected Obs From Def" section of the obs_def documentation `Website <https://svn-dares-dart.cgd.ucar.edu/DART/releases/Kodiak/observations/forward_operators/observations/forward_operators/obs_def_mod.html>`__ or :doc:`../../../observations/forward_operators/observations/forward_operators/obs_def_mod` for details on how to use these values.
+   -  See the "Get Expected Obs From Def" section of the obs_def documentation `Website <https://svn-dares-dart.cgd.ucar.edu/DART/releases/Kodiak/observations/forward_operators/observations/forward_operators/obs_def_mod.html>`__ for details on how to use these values.
 This change is fully backwards-compatible with existing forward operator code.

 -  Option to output all echo of namelist values to a separate log file

    -  See the utilities module documentation
       `Website <https://svn-dares-dart.cgd.ucar.edu/DART/releases/Kodiak/assimilation_code/modules/utilities/utilities_mod.html#Namelist>`__
-      or `local file <../../../assimilation_code/modules/utilities/utilities_mod.html#Namelist>`__ for how to select where the contents of all namelists are output.
+      or `local file <../../assimilation_code/modules/utilities/utilities_mod.html#Namelist>`__ for how to select where the contents of all namelists are output.

 -  Large file support for netCDF